gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

 Now you can connect your Particle Photon to directly to both the Particle Cloud and Azure IoT Hub or Azure IoT Central.
 The **AzureIoTHubClient** library supports bidirectional messaging, [Direct methods](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods), and soon [Device Twins](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins).

 The Azure IoT Hub Client library can send 50 messages/second to Azure IoT Hub.
-If you are using the free tier of Azure IoT Hub which allows up to 8000 messages/day, then you will reach the limit in just under 3 minutes.
-So, ensure you limit the data publish rate.
+If you are using the free tier of Azure IoT Hub which is limited to 8000 messages/day, you will reach the limit in just under 3 minutes.
+So, ensure you control your telemetry publish rate.

 Azure IoT Central is ready to go, no code required service you can use to plot and analysis device telemetry, centrally control devices, and initiate business processes.
 Under the covers it is built on [Azure IoT Hub](https://azure.microsoft.com/en-au/services/iot-hub/), [Azure Time Series Insights](https://azure.microsoft.com/en-au/services/time-series-insights/), and [Azure IoT Hub Device Provisioning Service](https://docs.microsoft.com/en-us/azure/iot-dps/about-iot-dps).
-It is available as a free 7-day trial, or as a Pay-As-You-Go (free for the first 5 devices) service.
 Hence this library and documentation is applicable to both Azure IoT Hub and IoT Central.

+Azure IoT Central is available as a free 7-day trial, or as a Pay-As-You-Go (free for the first 5 devices) service.

 Acknowledgment.
 This AzureIoTHubClient library depends and builds upon the fantastic [MQTT-TLS](https://github.com/hirotakaster/MQTT-TLS) library.